muziejus/javascripting-english-major/_chapters/calculator.md

 ---
 chapter-no: 2
 title: JavaScript Calculator
-summary: Introduction to JavaScript / Basic data types / Using JavaScript as a calculator / Assigning variables
+summary: Introduction to JavaScript / Embedding JavaScript in a Webpage / Foundations of Data / Using JavaScript as a calculator / Assigning variables
 ---